TH8824: Liturgy, Worship and Spirituality

 So basically liturgy means the “public work of the people”, the masses, all of us, for we are all members of the λαός, laós, the people.

-I was reminded in Crete last year that The Beggars’ Opera translates into Greek as Η λαϊκή όπερα.
+I was reminded in Crete recently that The Beggars’ Opera translates into Greek as Η λαϊκή όπερα.

 Liturgy (λειτουργία, leitourgía) is a Greek composite word meaning originally a public duty, a service to the state undertaken by a citizen.
 Its elements are λειτος, leitos (from leos or laos, people) meaning public, and ergo (obsolete in the present stem, used in future erxo, etc.), to do.